Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking: Introduction

-Considering the aforementioned concern and the growing awareness of security and privacy in cyber-physical systems, it is imperative to protect the privacy of local agents if cloud-based control is used.
-As such, several privacy preservation schemes for cloud-based MPC have been proposed, which can be mainly categorized into homomorphic encryption based methods \cite{NilsCDC2020,SchulzeCSL2018,AlexandruCDC2018,DarupIFAC2018} and algebraic transformation based methods \cite{Xu2015ACM,Xu2017,SultangazinTAC2021}.
-The homomorphic encryption based methods exploit cryptography to mask privacy-sensitive information (e.g., system states) while still enabling the cloud to perform the MPC computation with encrypted data.
+Considering the aforementioned concerns and the growing awareness of security in cyber-physical systems, it is imperative to protect the privacy of agents if cloud-based control is used.
+As such, several privacy preservation schemes for cloud-based MPC have been proposed, which can be mainly categorized into homomorphic encryption-based methods \citep{NilsCDC2020,SchulzeCSL2018,AlexandruCDC2018,DarupIFAC2018} and algebraic transformation based methods \citep{Xu2015ACM,Xu2017,SultangazinTAC2021,Naseri2022ECC}.
+The homomorphic encryption-based methods exploit cryptography to mask privacy-sensitive information (e.g., system states) while still enabling the cloud to perform the MPC computation with encrypted data.
 In \cite{SchulzeCSL2018}, homomorphic encryption is used to design a secure explicit MPC scheme for linear systems with state and input constraints.
-Encrypted fast gradient method and proximal gradient method are developed in \cite{AlexandruCDC2018} and \cite{DarupIFAC2018}, respectively, to achieve implicit MPC for linear systems with input constraints.
+The encrypted fast gradient method and proximal gradient method are developed in \cite{AlexandruCDC2018} and \cite{DarupIFAC2018}, respectively, to achieve implicit MPC for linear systems with input constraints.
 Despite strong privacy guarantees for the cloud-based MPC, the induced encryption and decryption procedures are quite computationally heavy, which is thus not suitable for systems with limited onboard resources and stringent real-time constraints.